bagder/daniel.haxx.se/about.md

 ## Demo Scene

-Due to a happy coincidence, Triad and Fairlight, two of the giant groups on the "demo scene" of the time, organized a "copy-party" in our school (Kvarnbergsskolan) in Huddinge in the late winter 1987.
+Due to a happy coincidence, Triad and Fairlight, two of the giant groups on the *demo scene* of the time, organized a *copy-party* in our school (Kvarnbergsskolan) in Huddinge in the late winter 1987.
 We got sucked deeper and harder into the C64 demo and hacker spirit and community.
 During that meet-up with hundreds of other C64 geeks we met many like-minded people,